Walnut Creek, California

 What is Nob Hill and why does it command a premium in Walnut Creek?

 Nob Hill is a residential pocket on the eastern hills of Walnut Creek with larger newer single-family on usable lots, often with views to Mt.
 Diablo or the Lime Ridge Open Space.
-Lily's most recent Walnut Creek closing was a Nob Hill purchase at $2.6M (226A Nob Hill Dr, February 2026).
+Lily Garipova's most recent Walnut Creek closing was a Nob Hill purchase at $2.6M (226A Nob Hill Dr, February 2026).
 The premium drivers are lot, view, newer construction (lower deferred maintenance), and the Northgate High feeder pattern.
 The Nob Hill / Northgate / Lime Ridge corridor consistently trades at the top of the Walnut Creek single-family band.

 What is the Walnut Creek three-district school split and why does it matter?